 The importance of phenotypic plasticity in evolution depends on the trait and the population’s historic interactions with its environment.
 Without plasticity, populations suffer large crashes during rapid evolution, as seen in Darwin’s finches (Grant & Grant 2006).
 The finches live in a relatively closed environment with small census population sizes and so are more able to recover from such crashes than some other species may be.
 In general, traits that depend on environmental variation for their timing, e.g. phenological traits involved in reproduction, will most likely have a greater degree of phenotypic flexibility and this flexibility may itself be under selection.
 In cases of rapid environmental change, genetic adaptation can sometimes be too slow and two instances of phenotypic plasticity would allow a population to adapt quickly: learning and maternal effects (Visser 2008).
 However, these reactions will no longer be adaptive if there is an uncoupling of environmental variables with the selected traits, which may very well be the case in the face of unanticipated climate change (Visser 2008).
 For management and conservation purposes, it will become more pressing to understand the adaptive potential of natural populations, a characteristic that includes plasticity and genetic variation.
 As demonstrated by a number of the studies described above, the interplay of plasticity and microevolution can only be understood with long-term and pedigree-based data sets.
 Since global climate change has already begun, it is important to identify representative at-risk species and begin these long-term studies now before the limits of their adaptive responses are exceeded.

+Emma, same as the other question, it is difficult to follow your train of thought without any guiding subheadings.
+You review the literature, but you concentrate on the results of case studies and do not really comment on approaches verifying the genetic basis of phenotypic change.
+In all your examples, you don’t say how the authors verified that the change had a genetic basis or not, and that was really the main point of the first question.

+The second part of the question is better, as you do discuss the interaction between phenotypic flexibility and genetic adaptation.
+I would have expected a more physiological point of view from somebody in your field, but as I was not specifically asking for that, it’s fine.

 References